blueOkiris/one-pkg/README.md

 Package fragmentation is rampant.

-Instead of making yet another new format ([relevant XKCD](https://xkcd.com/927/)), here's a tool that combines several.
+Instead of making yet another new format ([relevant XKCD](https://xkcd.com/927/)), here"s a tool that combines several.

 THIS PROJECT HAS NOT BEEN RELEASED YET.
 THE BASIC FEATURE SET IS NOT IMPLEMENTED!!!!